JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-add-dependencies.md

     sourceSets {
         commonMain.dependencies {
-            // kotlinx.coroutines will be available in all source sets implementation("org.jetbrains.kotlinx:kotlinx-coroutines-core:%coroutinesVersion%")
+            // kotlinx.coroutines will be available in all source sets implementation(libs.kotlinx.coroutinesCore)
         }
         androidMain.dependencies {

         }
         iosMain.dependencies {
-            // SQLDelight will be available only in the iOS source set, but not in Android or common implementation("com.squareup.sqldelight:native-driver:%sqlDelightVersion%")
+            // SQLDelight will be available only in the iOS source set,
+            // but not in Android or common implementation(sqldelight.nativeDriver)
         }
         wasmJsMain.dependencies {